 It’s easier and economical to prepare identical meals in large quantities at once compared to preparing the same meal individually a bunch of times.

-It becomes easier to prepare meals in advance because you can easily reheat the food later on when you need them.
+It becomes easier to prepare meals using your air fryers in advance because you can easily reheat the food later on when you need them.
 It becomes cheaper to prepare large quantities of meals at once because you can buy ingredients in bulk.

 3. Use leftover food